VasilisThePikachu/NewSite/content/_index.md

 tags = ['pokemon', 'coding', 'programming', 'furry', 'furries', 'ss14', 'space station 14']
 +++

 Hello!
-I'm Myra and welcome to my personal webpage/blog thingy.
+I'm Myra (My IRL name is Vasilis) and welcome to my personal webpage/blog thingy.

 ### Bit about me

 I'm Pansexual and Genderfluid.
 I go by any pronouns.

-I am a furry, I will at some point make a separate page about my sonas.
+I am a furry, my current "main" being an avali.
+I will at some point make a separate page about my sonas.

 I like Pikachu WAYY too much.